potassco/benchmark-tool/docs/examples/index.md

 ## Cluster Benchmark

-This example assumes that you want to run a benchmark on a cluster, i.g. on the [HPC][3] cluster at the university of Potsdam.
+This example assumes that you want to run a benchmark on a cluster.
 Once again, call `btool init` and make sure, the two executables [clasp-3.4.0][1] and [runlim][2] have been copied (or symlinked) into the `./programs` folder.
 Now, run:
 `$ btool gen ./runscripts/runscript-dist.xml`